ForestOfLight/skyoobguide/docs/advanced.md

 ## Legging Clip / Advanced Chibi Clip

-This section is an expansion on the [Chibi Clip](../clipping/#chibi-clip--chibi-fall).
+This section is an expansion on the [chibi clip](../clipping/#chibi-clip--chibi-fall).
 The sneaky stance isn’t strictly required to perform this glitch, but it is highly recommended as it makes the glitch much more consistent.
 It’s also possible to do this without being chibi at all.
 Not much is known about clipping like this without chibi or the sneaky stance because it’s so fiddly.

 {: .note }
-> When active, the Firework Staff, Harp, Horn, Umbrella (not Lightseekers Ultimate Gift), Flute, Bass Drum (from Season of Prophecy), and Lantern can be a replacement for the sneaky stance.
+> When active, the Firework Staff, Harp, Horn, Umbrella (not Lightseekers Ultimate Gift), Flute, Bass Drum (from Season of Prophecy), Lantern, and a few other props can be a replacement for the sneaky stance.

 {: .highlight }
 > If you have the tea table you can clip into a flat floor by positioning yourself near a cup, [legging](../terms-and-methods/#legging) a foot towards the ground, and performing a Chibi Clip.
 Credit: Dough